SURYAS1306/clara-automation-pipeline/README.md

 The pipeline automatically upserts these files when v1 or v2 artifacts are created, giving you a simple, local way to track per-account workflow state without any paid SaaS.

+### LLM Usage (Zero-Cost Compliance)

+This implementation uses deterministic rule-based extraction and structured templating.

+No external LLM APIs are called.
+No paid inference services are required.

+All parsing and agent spec generation is performed locally using Python logic, ensuring full compliance with the zero-cost constraint.

 ### Notes

 - All extraction is **evidence-based**: every field stores `value`, `confidence` (`explicit | implied | missing`), and `source_quote`.